skalarproduktraum/phd-thesis/chapters/rendering.md

 [^vbonote]: Vertex Buffer Objects are the buffers on the GPU that actually contain the vertices of a Node's geometry.
 In scenery, they are stored in a strided format, meaning that vertices and normals are not stored as `V1V2V3N1N2N3...`, but rather as `V1N1V2N2V3N3`, for improved cache locality.
 [^vaonote]: Vertex Array Objects describe which buffers a rendered object in OpenGL uses, and what the data layouts of these buffers are.

+### Rendering

 ## Rendering with Vulkan

+After having introduced the rendering steps in OpenGL, in this section we do the same for the newer, high-performance Vulkan API.

 ### Initialisation